ahmaddev-codes/simple_shell/README.md

 $
 ```

 Alternatively, if command line arguments are supplied upon invocation, **shell** treats the first argument as a file from which to read commands.
-The supplied file should contain one command per line. **Shellby** runs each of the commands contained in the file in order before exiting.
+The supplied file should contain one command per line. **Shell** runs each of the commands contained in the file in order before exiting.

 Example:
 ```